MadhanRajC/MadhanRajC/README.md

 I'm a Developer and a passionate learner exploring the world of web development.

+## 📝 About Me
+ - 💻 Passionate Web Developer focused on building interactive and responsive UIs.

-- 🚀 I’m currently working on React projects like a Color Picker, To-Do App, and more.
+- 🚀 Currently working on Citibank UAE projects using AEM platform.

-- 🌱 I’m learning full-stack development (React, Node.js, MongoDB).
+- 🌱 Learning full-stack development: React, Node.js.

-- 💬 Ask me about React, JavaScript, and Front-End tools.
+- 💬 I love sharing what I know about JavaScript, React, HTML5, CSS3, JSON and modern UI tools

+- 🛠 Motto: Consistency beats intensity

-- 🎯 Goal: Build clean, user-friendly apps and grow as a developer.
+- 🎯 Goal: To create clean, user-friendly apps that make a difference
-- 🛠 Motto: Consistency beats intensity.

 ## 🔧 Technologies & Tools